demostenes1509/nati-papelera-backend/README.md

 5) Migrations
 6) Transactions at request level !
 7) Winston as logger ( beautiful )
-8) Authentication using passport ( local user/password and facebook auth0 )
+8) Authentication using passport ( local user/password and/or facebook auth0, jwt tokens )

 instalation guide